We are now accepting applications for our spring internships

-Ceres' Investor Program is looking for an enthusiastic, sustainability-focused intern to work with our team tracking the progress of global stock exchanges on various sustainability metrics, and helping to organize and inform investors to better challenge exchanges to commit to listing rules on mandatory sustainability reporting.
-The intern will be in charge of research and draft editing of our monthly Stock Exchanges Newsletter, and helping to create, populate and design a database, for public use on the web, that captures the ESG progress and profiles of the world's 60+ largest exchanges.
+Ceres' Investor Program is looking for an enthusiastic, sustainability-focused intern to work with our team tracking the progress of global stock exchanges on various sustainability metrics.
+The intern will be in charge of putting together our monthly IISE Newsletter, doing research on specific exchanges to prepare investors for meetings with them, and writing draft op-eds on related topics to the IISE initiative.
 Experience in Excel, database creation, communications, writing, journalism, research, or environmental subjects would be most useful for this position.
-The position is a minimum of 20 hours per week.
-This intern will be interacting with exchanges directly, interviewing exchange representatives for the newsletter, and working with the World Federation of Exchanges and our own investor members on sustainability matters.
-The ideal candidate will have a strong interest in sustainability issues and have a major in one or more of the following areas: communications, sustainability, or financial markets.
-Graduate students are preferred, or students with at least 4 years of sustainability or organizing or communications experience.
+The position is 20 hours per week.
+This intern will be interacting with exchanges directly, interviewing exchange representatives for research memos, and working with the World Federation of Exchanges and our own investor members on sustainability matters.
+The ideal candidate will be highly interested in sustainability topics and have a major in one or more of the following areas: communications/sustainability/financial markets/research and/or experience in the area of sustainability, communications, or capital markets.

 The Policy Program at Ceres works with companies through Business for Innovative Climate and Energy Policy (BICEP) and investors in our Investor Network on Climate Risk to advance climate and energy policies on the state and federal levels.
-The Policy Program is looking for an intern to assist in its work with companies and investors on energy and climate policies.
-This position will support the Policy Team primarily through research and writing projects focused on Ceres policy priorities, corporate and institutional clean energy investment trends, and policymakers.
-We are looking for candidates with solid research and writing skills, an ability to work independently, and some familiarity with environment.
-Grad students preferred but all will be considered.
+The Policy Program is looking for an intern to assist in its work companies on energy and climate policies.
+This position will support the Policy Team primarily through research and writing projects focused on key federal and state policies as well as help with the on-going Climate Declaration campaign.
+We are looking for candidates with solid research skills, an ability to work independently, and some familiarity with environmental and social sustainability policies.